esl/MongooseIM/doc/Advanced-configuration.md

 Save the changes and restart Cassandra.

 ##### Enable MongooseIM to connect with SSL
-A secure connection can be established with both self-signed and CA-signed certificates.
+An SSL connection can be established with both self-signed and CA-signed certificates.

 ###### Self-signed certificate